sfraney/wilderness_pathfinder_connections/content/Blog/marking-a-new-beginning-wilderness-pathfinder-connections-takes-root.md

 +++
 Today, we celebrate a milestone—the official formation of Wilderness Pathfinder Connections!
 What began as a vision has now taken root, and we couldn’t be more excited to embark on this journey with you.

 Our mission is simple yet profound: to **fund, equip, and support** women veterans as they step into their roles as Rite of Passage Wilderness Guides.
-By removing barriers and fostering connection, we ensure that **nature-based healing and leadership** remain accessible to those who seek them.
+By removing barriers and fostering connection, we ensure that **nature-based healing leadership** remain accessible to those who seek them.

 This isn’t just the start of an organization—it’s the continuation of a movement.
 A movement of women veterans stepping into their power, of traditions being honored, and of community and mentorship lighting the way for those who come next.